The Coastal Planning Grants Program provides funding to assist local government with the planning scheme implementation of:

 - an in-kind contribution (funding or resources), or

-- a planning scheme authorisation request or resolution to make an authorisation request (where a council has adopted a Coastal Planning Grants (or any of its program predecessors) - funded project recommendation to implement a local coastal hazard assessment in the planning scheme).
+- a planning scheme authorisation request or resolution to make an authorisation request (where a council has adopted a Coastal Planning Grant(s) (or any of its program predecessors) - funded project recommendation to implement a local coastal hazard assessment or coastal adaptation planning in the planning scheme).

 The Coastal Planning Grants Program has $200,000 funding open to all eligible coastal local governments.